askap-vast/vast-pipeline/README.md

 (pipeline_env)$ ./manage.py clearpiperun my_pipe_run
 ```

-More Details on the `clearpiperun` command can be found in the [Developing guidelines](./DEVELOPING.md#clearing-run-data).
+More details on the `clearpiperun` command can be found in the [Developing guidelines](./DEVELOPING.md#clearing-run-data).

 ### Import survey data